-On October 21st, Asterix and the Griffin will be the 39th album in the Asterix comic book series, created by Albert Uderzo and René Goscinny.
-Discover on Bulles de Culture the first images and informations on this new comic book by Jean-Yves Ferri and Didier Conrad.
+Released on Friday, October 21st, Asterix and the Griffin, the 39th album in the Asterix comic book series created by Albert Uderzo and René Goscinny, has already sold nearly 1.2 million copies.
+Cover, images and Bulles de Culture’s news on this new comic book by Jean-Yves Ferri and Didier Conrad.

-Éditions Albert René recently received this strange and mysterious drawing (see the image at the top of our article, on which you can click to enlarge).
+Éditions Albert René recently received this strange and mysterious drawing (see the image on the left).
 It features our two heroes – created more than 60 years ago by the genius of René Goscinny and Albert Uderzo – scaling a huge tree trunk in an attempt to reach Dogmatix who seems to be trying to get away from them…

 Is the little Gaulish canine making a bid for freedom?